QueryGrid Manager Root Certificate Authority

 LDAP and Kerberos

-Supported security mechanisms for a target connector (connector for the data source being queried), differs for Teradata Database, Presto, and Hive connectors.
-For information about security mechanisms specific to a data source, see the appropriate connector chapter.
+Supported security mechanisms for a target connector are different for Teradata, Presto, and Hive connectors.
+For information about security mechanisms specific to a data source, see the appropriate connector security sections.

 General Security Guidelines for Teradata QueryGrid